|

 Rice University, where

-I was involved with the DARPA-funded project
+he was involved with the DARPA-funded project

 POEMS.